 Generally speaking, they fail to put themselves in the shoes of people assessing them, and make it easy for these people to find out exactly what they need to know.

-Along with the many things people do wrong with LinkedIn as detailed in my post, 29 Biggest LinkedIn Mistakes Most Job Seekers Make, here are perhaps 7 of the most important things too many people DO NOT do on LinkedIn, but should.
+Along with the many things people do wrong with LinkedIn as detailed in my post, 29 Biggest LinkedIn Mistakes Most Job Seekers Make, here are 7 very important things too many people DO NOT do on LinkedIn, but should.

 7 Thinks You Probably Didn’t Do on LinkedIn, But Should